 Neil enjoys watching rugby, cricket and ice hockey and going for the occasional cycle ride, escapes to Tuscany whenever he can, has recently taken up skiing and regularly tries to play golf, but enjoys the walk anyway!

 Paul Shevlin Chief Executive, Craven District Council

-Paul Shevlin is the Chief Executive of Craven District Council and commenced in this role on 1 December 2008.
+Paul Shevlin is the current Chair of the DCN Chief Executives’ Group and the Chief Executive of Craven District Council since 1 December 2008.